vbrilon/Live-tracks-guide/docs/tracks-prep.md

   - Drums multi‑stem: `01_Kick.wav`, `02_Snare.wav`, `03_Tom.wav`, `04_OH_L.wav`, `05_OH_R.wav`
   - Drums stereo fallback: `04_Drums_L.wav`, `05_Drums_R.wav`

+Critical rule — channel numbers never change
+- For any instrument: keep the same channel number whether it’s live or from tracks.
+Route Ableton to the live channel’s number and flip the XR18 channel Source (Analog ↔ USB).
+- Examples: Bass → ch 6, Guitar → ch 7, Keys → ch 12.
+If running drum tracks, route Kick/Snare/Tom/OH to ch 1–5 and remove drums from stems feeding 15–18.
+- Avoid duplication: when you promote an instrument to a dedicated channel, remove it from the stems so it isn’t doubled in FOH or IEMs.

 ## Logic Work (tempo map, click, cues, export)
 1) Project setup
 - New project at 48 kHz, 24‑bit; set correct time signature.